MilenPlamenov/MilenPlamenov/README.md

-### 👋 Hi, I’m Milen Plamenov.
-I'm Bulgarian.
+### 👋 Hi, I’m Milen Plamenov from Bulgaria.
+Studying Python in Softuni and C++ in Technical University of Varna.
-- 👀 I’m interested in Web Development with Python
+- 👀 I’m interested in Web Development with Python.
-- 🌱 I’m currently learning Python Web and C++

 ### Connect with me: